ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-The slack variable $\epsilon_i $ tells us where the$i$  th observations is located, relative to the hyperplane and relative to the margin.
+The slack variable $\epsilon_i$ tells us where the $i$  th observations is located, relative to the hyperplane and relative to the margin.

 - If $\epsilon_i > 0 $:$ i$th observation is on the wrong side of the margin
 - If $\epsilon_i = 0 $:$ i$th observation is on the correct side of the margin